developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/troubleshooting/index.md

 <br>
 ##FAQ
 Frequently Asked Questions:
-###How do I delete entries?
+###How do I delete device entries?
-Currently there is no ability to delete device entries from the [admin view](../admin).
+For **Device Tracker 2.2.1 or older,** there is no ability to delete device entries from the [admin view](../admin).
 Device records can be set to **[out of service](../admin)**, preventing them from being displayed the main dashboard.
-Alternatively, a [tag can be added](../admin#organizedevices) to the device to aid in categorization.
+Alternatively, a [tag can be added](../admin#organizedevices) to the device to aid in categorization.<br>
+For **Device Tracker 2.3.1 or newer,** the ability to delete "Never connected" devices was added for the web portal.
+This allows devices that have been uploaded (via .CSV file) but never connected to the server to be deleted.

 ###Can I use a self-signed certificate?
-An SSL Certificate is required from a third-party certificate authority (CA), such as Verisign or Thawte.
-Any self-signed certificate or one issued by a non third-party CA will not work.
-The .pfx certificate must contain the complete certificate chain, including intermediate certificates.
+For **Device Tracker 2.2.1 or older,** an SSL certificate is required from a third-party certificate authority (CA), such as Verisign or Thawte, for secure communication.
+Any self-signed certificate or one issued by a non third-party CA does not work.
+The .pfx certificate must contain the complete certificate chain, including intermediate certificates.<br>
+For **Device Tracker 2.3.1 or newer,** support for self-signed certificates was added to help simplify deployment of product demos and trials.
+An SSL certificate is still required for secure communications.

 ###What are the login credentials required to use Device Tracker?
 **Web portal:** To access the web portal, enter the server URL in the browser based on your [installation](../setup#serverinstallation), for example: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate domain and port number.
 The default super administrator user name is **SAdmin**.
 The password is the **SuperAdmin and DB Password** entered during [server installation](../setup#serverinstallation).
 [Additional users can be added](../admin#manageusers) based on Admin, Manager, and User roles.